-(2) Amounts in this column represent the aggregate grant date fair value of the RSUs granted during fiscal 2020, calculated in accordance with FASB ASC Topic 718.
-For additional information regarding the assumptions underlying this calculation, please read Note 13 to our consolidated financial statements for the fiscal year ended January 30, 2021 located in our Annual Report on Form 10-K for such fiscal year.
-As of January 30, 2021, Mr. Briggs and Ms. Lake each held 1,500,000 Common Series C Units in Scooby LP, our indirect parent (the "C Units") originally granted in 2018 with a distribution threshold of \$0.50, which are generally subject to the same terms as the C Units granted to our Named Executive Officers, as described under "Executive Compensation-Compensation Discussion and Analysis- Elements of Compensation-Long-Term Equity Incentive Compensation" below.
-Additionally, as of January 30, 2021, each independent director held the following unvested RSUs: Mr. Briggs: 4,167; Ms. Lake: 4,167; and Ms. Simmons: 12,501.
+- (1) Amounts reported represent the annual cash fees earned by each independent, non-employee director in fiscal 2021; provided, that \$13,104 of the cash fee reflected for Ms. Simmons relates to service during the end of fiscal 2020 that was paid in May 2021. - (2) Amounts in this column represent the aggregate grant date fair value of the RSUs granted during fiscal 2021, calculated in accordance with FASB ASC Topic 718 based on the closing price of our Class A common stock on July 26, 2021, the date of grant, of \$20.93.
+For additional information regarding the assumptions underlying this calculation, please read Note 13 to our consolidated financial statements for the fiscal year ended January 29, 2022 located in our Annual Report on Form 10-K for such fiscal year.
+As of January 29, 2022, Mr. Briggs and Ms. Lake each held 1,500,000 Common Series C Units in Scooby LP, our indirect parent (the "C Units") originally granted in 2018 with a distribution threshold of \$0.50, which are generally subject to the same terms as the C Units granted to our Named Executive Officers, as described under "Executive Compensation-Compensation Discussion and Analysis-Elements of Compensation-Long-Term Equity Incentive Compensation" below.
+Additionally, as of January 29, 2022, each independent director held the following unvested RSUs: Mr. Briggs: 7,167; Ms. Lake: 7,167; Mr. Mohan: 7,167; and Ms. Simmons: 15,501. - (3) These directors are not eligible for compensation under our director compensation program and did not receive any compensation from us during fiscal 2021. - (4) Mr. Mohan was appointed as a director effective March 11, 2021.